FRACerqueira/PromptPlus/docs/apis/pplus.style.md

 ### <a id="properties-default"/>**Default**

-Gets a [Style](./pplus.style.md) with the default colors and default overflow.
+Gets a [Style](./pplus.style.md) with the default colors and overflow.None

 ```csharp
 public static Style Default { get; }